gantry/docs/pages/01.gantry5/01.basics/04.getting-started/docs.md

 ![](getting_started_1.png?classes=shadow,border)
 [/ui-callout]

-1. **Outlines**: This administrative panel lists displays the current theme's outlines, giving you quick access to edit, rename, duplicate, and delete them.
+1. **Outlines**: This administrative panel displays the current theme's outlines, giving you quick access to edit, rename, duplicate, and delete them.

 2. **Menu Editor**: This administrative panel gives you the ability to enhance the platform's menu by altering styling, rearranging links, and creating menu items that sit outside of the CMS's integrated Menu Manager.